Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 The Society will not restrict membership, employment and/or activity by reason of age, citizenship, color, disability, gender, race, religion, national origin, political affiliation, sexual orientation, or status as a veteran.ARTICLE V - MEMBERSHIP

-Member in Good Standing: A member in good standing is one whose current dues are paid and who complies with the provisions of the bylaws.5.1 Full Membership: The following classes of membership shall include the right to vote and to hold office in the Society, unless otherwise specified in these Bylaws.
+Any person interested in the purpose of the Ohio Genealogical Society may become an active member by completing an application and payment of dues.5.1 The following classes of membership shall include the right to vote and to hold office in the Society, unless otherwise specified in these Bylaws.
 Membership benefits are listed in the Standing Rules.
-Full membership shall include subscriptions to the Ohio Genealogy News, The OGS Quarterly and access to the Members-Only section of the OGS web site.

 5.1.
 A Individual Membership shall be granted to any interested adult (aged 18 years or over) upon payment of annual dues.